-In this 2-hour Roman gladiator training, students will learn gladiator fighting techniques from members of the Historic Group of Rome while wearing traditional clothing and using traditional training weapons.
+2-hour Roman gladiator training.
+Learn gladiator fighting techniques from members of the Historic www.gruppostoricoromano.it/en/activities-and-shows/gladiator-for-a-day

+Group of Rome while wearing traditional clothing and using traditional training weapons.
 Includes entrance to the Gladiator School of Rome Museum.